Jason Scott case: Deprogramming

 Scott testified that he then endured five days of derogatory comments about himself, his beliefs, his girlfriend and his pastor, and diatribes by Ross about the ways in which Christianity and conservative Protestantism were wrong.
 He was intimidated, forced to watch videos on cults and told his church was just the same.
 He said he was watched 24 hours a day.
 On every visit to the bathroom, he was accompanied by at least two men.
 Every day, Ross argued with Scott about matters of religion, without giving him a chance to say anything in return, often tapping him or hitting him on the head to underscore his points while Scott was being restrained or closely watched.
 Scott was told that he would only regain his liberty once the deprogramming had been concluded successfully and he had given up his beliefs.

 After four days, Scott began to pretend that he had changed his mind, feigning tears and remorse, in the hope that this would in due course give him a chance to escape.
 The final day of his imprisonment he spent watching films on New Age religions and channeling, even though neither are related to Pentecostalism.
-Scott's plan ultimately worked; Ross, pleased with the apparent success of the deprogramming session, proposed that they all went out to meet with Scott's family for a celebratory dinner.
+Scott's plan ultimately worked; Ross, pleased with the apparent success of the deprogramming session, proposed that they all go out to meet with Scott's family for a celebratory dinner.
 In the restaurant, Scott was allowed to go the restroom by himself; he ran out and called the police, who arrested Ross and his companions on suspicion of unlawful imprisonment.
 Initially, the charges were dismissed.